 - Reward Expenses

 Appetite and Capacity

 Trisura underwrites all Cyber risks on an account by account basis taking into consideration the unique risk characteristics of each applicant.
 We underwrite Canadian domiciled risks with international exposures.
-Our working capacity is $20 million and we can provide higher limit options upon request.
+Our working capacity is $20 million.
 We can participate on standard excess towers, or unique quota share arrangements.

 Classes of Business

-We apply our underwriting expertise to all risks and consider any classes of business.
-The following is a guide to some of our niche areas:
+We apply our underwriting expertise to all risks, however, the following is a guide to some classes we write:

 - Accounting Firms

 - Consulting Firms